lukoshkin/highlight-whitespace/README.md

 # Trailing Whitespace

-Hereinafter, I refer to my plugin as TrailingWS, and similar others ─ as TWS.
+Hereinafter, I refer to my plugin as `TrailingWS`, and similar others ─ as TWS.
 <!-- 'and' is used here as 'while' -->

 Why to create another TWS plugin?

-1. TrailingWS leverages `matchadd` instead of `match`.
+1. `TrailingWS` leverages `matchadd` instead of `match`.
 1. Trailing whitespace in markdown files is highlighted with a different color.
+1. Written in Lua.
+Vimscript version is also present.
 1. I was configuring my vimrc, I didn't know about existing plugins.

 Let's talk about each point separately.